ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 SeleniumLibrary's GitHub provides documentation on how browser drivers can be installed (see https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#browser-drivers), but the necessary steps have been provided below as well:
 1. Navigate to https://googlechromelabs.github.io/chrome-for-testing/
 2. Scroll down to the **Stable** table
-3. Identify the chromedriver binary that matches your OS
+3. Identify the chromedriver binary that matches your OS and the currently installed version of Google Chrome
 4. Access the related URL
 5. Save the archive
-6. Create a folder dedicated to browser drivers on one of the partitions of the devices (e.g., "C:/browser_drivers/")
+6. Create a folder dedicated to browser drivers on one of the partitions of the device (e.g., "C:/browser_drivers/")
 7. Extract the binary from the archive downloaded at step 5 into the folder created at step 6
 8. Open the Control Panel
 9. Select "System"